melaniefayne/VacuumAgentJava/README.md

     - The agent (`A`, `>`, `<`, `V`) represents the vacuum cleaner, with the symbol indicating the agent’s direction.

 2. **User Interface**:
-    - A **Graphical User Interface (GUI)** built with Java Swing to display the grid and agent's movement in real-time.
+    - A **Graphical User Interface (GUI)** built with Java Swing to display the grid and agent's movement in real time.
     - A **"Next" Button** allows users to progress the simulation step by step.
     - The GUI shows the **Percept** and **Action** taken by the agent at each step.
     - The final score and performance evaluation are displayed after the agent shuts off.